Mohamed-SM/Laravel_Forum_With_Vuejs/docs/README.md

  - The next step is learning about Vue js and making a simple app in Vue js
  - After that we will make the front end of our project in a Vue js single page application

 ## Requirements

  - Have a computer with Internet
  - Be ready to learn an insane amount of awesome stuff
  - Prepare to build real web apps!
  - Brace yourself for stupid jokes about my dog Rusty

+## Who this course is for:

+    This course is for developers and future developers who wants to learn about Laravel and Vue js, It's perfect for to learn today's web frameworks and learn the skills to make real websites and projects.